 RANGE SAFETY LIMITATIONS

 YOU ARE RESPONSIBLE FOR SAFE PLACE,

 SAFE PRACTICE, SAFE EQUIPMENT & SAFE PERSON!

-11 11 Minimum Minimum engagement distance, 25 metres from the main firing point at
+11 Minimum Minimum engagement distance, 25 metres from the main firing point at

 engagement stick in 4ft screens.
 Limit of Advance no further than 125 metres.

 distance

-12 12 Maximum 600 metres
+12 Maximum 600 metres

 engagement

 distance

-13
+13 Range template This will at all times be controlled by Range Control, information will be

-controller given by Range Control when required on any restrictions on any
+controller given by Range Control when required on any restrictions on any firing

-firing distances limitations and any other such issues on adjacent
+distances limitations and any other such issues on adjacent Ranges.

-Ranges.
 14 Cross lane firing There is to be no cross lane firing on the range.

-15 Air sentry Due to the ADH being 500ft, when firing 7.62mm (ADH 750ft) the RCO is to double as the air sentry.
+15 Air sentry Due to the ADH being 500ft, when firing 7.62mm (ADH 750ft) the RCO is - to double as the air sentry.
 If an aircraft enters the RDA below 750ft, the RCO is to check fire.
 If the RCO is in doubt of the aircraft height, check fire.